wyk9787/G-Compiler/README.md

 # Compiler

 ## Overview
-This is a simple compiler written in C/C++ that will be able to compile a primitive language created in this project.
+G-compiler is a simple toy compiler written in C/C++ that is able to compile a OCaml-syntax-like programming language.
+You can find grammar for this language [here](#grammar).
+G-compiler is able to compile the program into intermediate C program and then compile down to web assembly.

 ## Usage